 Ashish Vaswani

-Ashish Vaswani is an AI researcher and entrepreneur known for co-authoring the 2017 Attention Is All You Need paper that introduced the Transformer architecture, co-founding Adept, and serving as co-founder and CEO of Essential AI.
+Ashish Vaswani is an AI researcher and entrepreneur known for being one of the eight authors of the 2017 Attention Is All You Need paper, for helping launch Adept's software-action model agenda, and for serving as co-founder and CEO of Essential AI.

 Snapshot